Bootstrap Motion Forecasting With Self-Consistent Constraints: Experiments

-We conduct experiments on Argoverset~\cite{chang2019argoverse}, one of the publicly available large scale motion forecasting datasets.
-We firstly compare our TCMP with other state-of-the-art approaches and show significant improvements in terms of the evaluation metrics.
-Furtherly, we provide ablation studies to evaluate each proposed module to verify their effectiveness.
-Meanwhile, we also design experiments for some hyperparameter choices.
-Finally, we show qualitative results and discuss the limitations of our work.
+We conduct experiments on the Argoverse dataset~\cite{chang2019argoverse}, one of the largest publicly available motion forecasting datasets.
+We compare our MISC with other state-of-the-art methods.
+Furthermore, we provide ablation studies to evaluate the effectiveness and generalization ability of each proposed module and design experiments for some hyperparameter choices.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\textbf{Dataset:} Argoverse~\cite{chang2019argoverse} is currently one of the most popular motion forecasting datasets.
-It provides more than 300K scenarios with rich HDMap information.
-For each scenario, objects are divided into three types, namely agent, AV, and others respectively.
-And the object which is tagged with ``agent" is the object to be predicted.
-Moreover, each scenario contains $50$ frames which is sampled at $10$HZ, meaning that the time interval between successive frames are $0.1$s.
-Given the first $20$ frames in the scenario are treated as historical context, the task is to predict future trajectories for the ``agent" objects in the next $30$ frames.
-The whole datasets are split into training, validation, and test set, with 205942, 39472, and 78143 sequences, respectively.
-The test set only provides the first 2 seconds trajectories, with the groundtruth labels hidden.
-Furthermore, we could construct the map information which is consisted of lane points or polygons via a given location and city name.
+\textbf{Dataset.} Argoverse~\cite{chang2019argoverse} provides more than 300K scenarios with rich HDMap information.
+For each scenario, objects are divided into three types: agent, AV and others, where ``agent" is the object to be predicted.
+Moreover, each scenario contains $50$ frames sampled at $10$ Hz, meaning that the time interval between successive frames is $0.1$s.
+The whole dataset is split into training, validation, and test sets, with $205,942$, $39,472$, and $78,143$ sequences, respectively.
+Waymo open motion dataset (WOD) contains multiple types of agents including vehicles, pedestrians, and cyclists.
+A total of more than 100,000 segments are provided with more than 1500 km of roadway coverage.

-\textbf{Metrics:} We use the standard evaluation metrics including Average Displacement Error (ADE) and Final Displacement Error (FDE).
-ADE is defined as the average displacement error between groundtruth trajectories and predicted trajectories over all time steps.
-FDE is defined as displacement error between groundtruth trajectories and predicted trajectories at the last time step.
-Since the motion forcasting task has natural multi-modality, we compute $K$ likely trajectories for each scenario with the groudtruth label.
-Therefore, minADE and minFDE are minimum ADE and minimum FDE over the top $K$ predictions.
-Moreover, miss rate (MR) is also considered, which is defined as the percentage of the best predicted trajectories whose FDE is within a threshold ($2$m).
-Brier-minADE is the minADE plus $(1-p)^2$, where $p$ is the corresponding trajectory probability.
+\textbf{Metrics.} We use the standard evaluation metrics, including ADE and FDE.
+ADE is defined as the average displacement error between ground-truth trajectories and predicted trajectories over all time steps.
+FDE is defined as displacement error between ground-truth trajectories and predicted trajectories at the last time step.
+We predict $K$ candidate trajectories for each scenario and calculate the metrics with the ground truth labels.
+Accordingly, minADE and minFDE are minimum ADE and FDE over the top $K$ predictions.
+Moreover, miss rate (MR) is also considered, defined as the percentage of the best-predicted trajectories whose FDE is within a threshold ($2$m).
+Brier-minFDE is the minFDE plus $(1-p)^2$, where $p$ is the corresponding trajectory probability.
+Metrics for $K = 1$ and $K = 6$ are used in our experiments.
+Note that Brier-minFDE$_{6}$ is the ranking metric.